Memory Architecture

 Technical reference for ML researchers, agent architects, and anyone building persistent agent systems.

-COTW implements a metabolic memory architecture for persistent, identity-bearing conversational agents.
+COTW implements a metabolic memory architecture for persistent, identity-bearing conversational agents running on a GPT 5.5-first harness.
 Unlike RAG pipelines or dedicated memory layers (Mem0, Zep, MemPalace), the system treats memory as one organ in a larger identity metabolism — a pipeline where conversation entropy triggers autonomous contemplation, multi-pass reflection, and human-gated crystallization into permanent identity state.
 The agent's identity is reconstructed each turn from persistent files (stateless reconstruction), not maintained in-process.
-All storage is local (SQLite-vec), all processing is asynchronous (off-hours batch via nightshift scheduler), and all permanent identity changes require human review.
+Storage is local and free to run (SQLite-vec, FTS5, JSON/Markdown receipts); model cost depends on the selected GPT 5.5/provider route.
+Recent runtime work adds attachment receipts, native multimodal image routing, hook metrics, hot-path caching, and epistemic gates so capability and evidence stay aligned.

 1. Storage Architecture